 As he looked up, he saw Mom standing in front of him with her hands folded complete with a super-angry look on her face.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Hepi AnestiWrite a Review